allenyin/allen_wireless/README.md

 ###<a name="RHAgtkclient">RHA-headstage gtkclient</a>

-Below is a screenshot of the main interface of gtkclient compiled for RHA-headstage (`HEADSTAGE_TIM=true`).
+Below is a screenshot of the main interface of gtkclient compiled for RHA-headstage (`HEADSTAGE_TIM=true`), when the `rasters` tab is selected.

 ![RHAclient_main](https://github.com/allenyin/allen_wireless/raw/master/images/RHAclient_main.png)